Bachelorette 2022: Sharon Battiste übt schon mal die Rosenvergabe

 An dieser Stelle befinden sich externe Inhalte von Instagram, die ohne JavaScript nicht funktionieren.

 Die gelernte Bürokauffrau folgte ihrem Traumberuf Schauspielerin und war in der RTL-Serie "Köln 50667" in der Rolle der "Bo" zu sehen.
 Außerdem arbeitet sie als Model und Influencerin und hat mehr als 139.000 Follower auf Instagram.
-Ihr zukünftiger Partner dürfe gerne ihr bester Freund, Liebespartner, ihr Ratgeber sein.
+Ihr zukünftiger Partner soll ihr bester Freund, Liebespartner und Ratgeber sein.
 Nachwuchs könnte sich die Wahlkölnerin auch in den nächsten fünf Jahren vorstellen.
-Allerdings sollte ihr Traummann „unbedingt schöne Zähne und gepflegtes Aussehen“ haben.
-Der Charakter sollte natürlich auch stimmen.
-Schon mit einfachen Dingen kann ein Mann Battiste erfreuen und sei es mit einem fertig geschmierten Käsebrot, wenn sie nach Hause kommt.
+Allerdings sollte ihr Traummann „unbedingt schöne Zähne und ein gepflegtes Aussehen“ haben.
+Der Charakter ihres Zukünftigen sollte natürlich auch stimmen.
+Battiste zufolge ist es keine große Herausforderung, sie zu erfreuen, Kleinigkeiten wie ein geschmiertes Käsebrot wenn sie nach Hause kommt, schätze sie genauso sehr wie größere Gefälligkeiten.

-Schüchtern wirkt Battiste nicht und sie spricht offen direkt Dinge an.
-Mit ihr können die Männer über Sex reden, wenn erst einmal das Vertrauen da ist und auch ihre gesundheitliches Problem bringt die Halb-Jamaikanerin zur Sprache.
-Die 30-Jährige trägt Perücken auf Grund krankheitsbedingtem Haarausfall.
-Für das Model ist das ein emotionales Thema, mit dem sie aber genauso offen umgeht und sie steht dazu.
+Schüchtern wirkt Battiste nicht und sie spricht die Dinge direkt an.
+Mit ihr können die Männer über Sex reden, wenn erst einmal das Vertrauen da ist.
+Auch ihr gesundheitliches Problem bringt die Halb-Jamaikanerin offen zur Sprache.
+Die 30-Jährige trägt aufgrund von krankheitsbedingtem Haarausfall Perücken.
+Für das Model ist das ein emotionales Thema, zu dem sie jedoch in aller Öffentlichkeit steht.

 +++ „Die Bachelorette“ geht in die nächste Runde +++